RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 Multilayer Perceptron (MLP):
 MLP is a deep, artificial neural network connected to mutltiple layers in a directed graph.

 > ***Long short-term memory (LSTM):***<br/> LSTM is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
+LSTMs are sensitive to the scale of the input data, specifically when the sigmoid (default) or tanh activation functions are used.
+It can be a good practice to rescale th data to the range of 0 to 1, also called normalizing.
+We can easily normalize the dataset using the MinMaxscaler preproessing class from the scikit-learn library.
 >   - LSTM Autoenooder
+>   - Vanilla LSTM:<br/> A Vanilla LSTM is an LSTM model that has a single hidden layer of LSTM units, and an output layer used to make a prediction.
+>   - Stacked LSTM:<br/> Multiple hidden LSTM layers can be stacked one on top of another in what is refeered to as a stacked LSTM model.
+>   - Bidirectional LSTM<br/> On some sequence prediction problem, it can be benenficial to allow the LSTM model to learn the input sequence both forward, backward and concatenate both interpretations.
 > ###### Problems of traditional regression based forecasting models:
  Do not support
    * 1. noise, missing data or outliers.